peterlulu666/CProgrammingTutorialGitbook/Identifiers and types.md

 ## Assignments operator

+We would declare a variable like this `type variable_name`.

-We would use assignments operator `=` to initialize a variable.
+We would use assignments operator `=` to initialize a variable like this `variable_name = value`.

+We would initialize a variable in their declaration like this `type variable_name = value`.

 ## Arithmetic operators